Tender, flavorful Instant Pot green beans make a quick and easy side!

 These southern style green beans only require a 25 minute cook time, which is much shorter than letting them “stew” for a few hours on the stove top or in a slow cooker.

-It’s worth noting that green beans actually cook in far less time than this (they really only need a few minutes to be cooked), but I cook them longer so they get really soft and the flavors meld together even more.
+It’s worth noting that green beans actually cook in far less time than this (they really only need a few minutes to be cooked).

-Because these pressure cooker green beans cook up so much more quickly than their stove top counterpart, they make an easy side dish for a weeknight meal.
+Because pressure cooker green beans cook up so much more quickly than their stove top counterpart, they make an easy side dish for a weeknight meal.

 Not only that, but you should consider these as a delightful side item to serve with your Easter, Thanksgiving, or Christmas dinner!